 This is our second year at 180 Medical to set aside a special day to honor all those living with spinal cord injuries, including many of our patients, family, and friends, as well as our founder Todd Brown.
-We like to take time to do what we can to raise awareness about spinal cord injuries both in and outside of work, and our Spinal Cord Injury Awareness Day gave our employees an opportunity to not only help raise funds to directly benefit people living with spinal cord injuries but also experience firsthand what it’s like to maneuver around the workplace in a wheelchair.
+Spinal Cord Injury Awareness Day is an amazing opportunity for our employees to learn more about what it’s like to live with a spinal cord injury.
+Plus, we always hold a big pizza and dessert fundraiser, which goes to benefit people living with spinal cord injuries

-Together, as a company, all employees were given the opportunity to vote which organization we want to support with this year’s SCI Day Pizza & Brownie Fundraiser.
-We were excited to find out that by the end of the day, we had raised over $500, which will directly go to benefit people with spinal cord injuries at the organization, Will2Walk.
+All employees voted which organization they want to support with this year’s fundraiser.
+By the end of the day, we raised over $500, which will directly benefit Will2Walk.

 SCI Day Wheelchair Challenge

-Brent, one of our Documentation Specialists, discovered first-hand how difficult getting around and completing daily tasks can be from the seat of a wheelchair.
-He says, “I see now more than ever how someone with a spinal cord injury must be incredibly strong, both mentally and physically.
+Brent, one of our Documentation Specialists, says, “I see now more than ever the people with spinal cord injuries are incredibly strong, both mentally and physically.
 I respect them very much.”

 The Importance of Spinal Cord Injury Awareness Day